thoughtspot/thoughtspot.github.io/_appliance/gcp/launch-an-instance.md

 1. Ensure that your **Network Service Tier** on the [Google Cloud Console](https://console.cloud.google.com/) is set to **Premium** for the best performance of all your VMs.
 2. A ThoughtSpot cluster requires 10 Gb/s bandwidth (or better) between any two nodes.
 You must ensure this *before* creating a new cluster.
-3. Download and fill out the ThoughtSpot [site survey]({{ site.baseurl }}/site-survey.pdf){:target="_blank"} to have a quick reference for your networking information.
-Ask your network administrator if you need help filling out the site survey.

 ## Setting up your Google Cloud Storage (GCS) bucket

 If you are going to deploy your cluster using the GCS-storage option, you must set up that bucket before you set up your cluster.
 Contact [ThoughtSpot Support]({{ site.baseurl }}/admin/misc/contact.html#) to find out if your specific cluster size will benefit from the GCS storage option.
-If you are not using GCS, skip this step and [create an instance](#create-an-instance).
+If you are not using GCS, skip this step and [create an instance]({{ site.baseurl }}#create-an-instance).

 1. Sign in to the [Google Cloud Console](https://console.cloud.google.com/).

-2. Go to the **Storage** dashboard from the navigation bar on the side of your screen.
+2. Go to the Storage dashboard from the navigation bar on the side of your screen.

-3. Click **CREATE BUCKET** on the top menu bar.
+3. Click **CREATE BUCKET**.

 4. Enter a name for your bucket, and click **CONTINUE**.